 Thousands of cases of facial trauma are treated every year, but many people don't realize that the ideal medical professional for facial trauma treatment is an oral and maxillofacial surgeon.
 Oral surgeons undergo extensive training that qualifies them to treat facial trauma.
 It's important to visit an oral surgeon immediately if you suffer facial trauma because they can ensure that you heal properly.

 Drs.
-Cooper, Teeples, Toponce, and Reddinger practice the full scope of oral and maxillofacial surgery, including the treatment of facial trauma.
+Cooper, Teeples, Toponce, Reddinger, and Black practice the full scope of oral and maxillofacial surgery, including the treatment of facial trauma.
 When you experience a traumatic facial or oral injury, our staff works hard to schedule you to see one of our doctors right away.
 If you're interested in hearing about the experience of having a facial trauma injury treated at our office, watch the testimonial videos below.

 Oral surgeons are uniquely qualified to treat all sorts of injuries resulting from facial trauma.
 Our oral surgeons understand the serious physical and emotional damage facial injuries can cause.
 Their hands-on surgical training and experience allow them to restore both the function and the appearance of your face or mouth after an injury.

 Facial trauma injuries cause serious long-term damage if they are not treated immediately.
 Drs.
 Cooper, Teeples, Toponce, and Reddinger are all on staff at local hospitals to treat emergency facial trauma patients, and they understand the urgency required when treating facial injuries.
 If you experience a facial trauma, our surgical team will see you as soon as possible (in most cases the same day you call) to diagnose and treat your facial trauma injury.